rust-lang/mdBook/guide/src/README.md

 and is ideal for creating product or API documentation, tutorials, course materials or anything that requires a clean, easily navigable and customizable presentation. mdBook is written in [Rust](https://www.rust-lang.org); its performance and simplicity made it ideal for use as a tool to publish directly to hosted websites such as [GitHub Pages](https://pages.github.com) via automation.
-This guide, in fact, serves as both the mdBook documenation and a fine example of what mdBook produces.
+This guide, in fact, serves as both the mdBook documentation and a fine example of what mdBook produces.

 mdBook includes built in support for both preprocessing your Markdown and alternative renderers for producing formats other than HTML.
-These facilites also enable other functionality such as validation.
+These facilities also enable other functionality such as validation.
 [Searching](https://crates.io/search?q=mdbook&sort=relevance) Rust's [crates.io](https://crates.io) is a great way to discover more extensions.